Palaung people

 The Ta'ang (Palaung) State Liberation Army, the armed wing of the Palaung ethnic group, began fighting against the Burmese military in 1963.
 It entered a cease-fire agreement with the central government in April 1991, but is currently continuing the insurgency.
-Both the government and the rebel armies have derived benefit from poppy cultivation, which has caused serious drug addiction among the local people.
+The insurgency has become intense after TNLA actively involving in Operation 1027 which is a military offensive allied with many other revolutionary rebel forces in the country, against the Myanmar's ruling military junta.
+The Myanmar military is believed to have derived benefit from poppy cultivation, which has caused serious drug addiction among the local people in Palaung region.

 Groups

 There are three main subgroups of Palaung: the Palé, Shwe and Rumai.

-The Chinese government groups together the Palé, Riang, Rumai and Shwe peoples as the De'ang ethnic nationality.
+The Palé, Riang, Rumai and Shwe peoples are grouped together as the De'ang ethnic nationality.
 The group also includes the Danau (Danaw) who may no longer have a separate identity from the Palé.

 Language

 There are three main principal Palaung languages: Palé (Ruching), Rumai, and Shwe (Ta'ang or De'ang).
+Many Palaung are multilingual, speaking multiple varieties of Palaung, Burmese, Shan, and Jingpo.
+Use of Shan among the Palaung has declined, while younger Palaung prefer to use Burmese as a common language with speakers of other Palaung varieties.
+The Ta’ang Committee for Literature and Culture published the first Burmese-Ta'ang dictionary in 2012.

 Distribution

+In Myanmar, the majority of Palaung groups of Myanmar live in northern Shan State especially in northwestern regions while some are located in the southern parts.

+In Thailand, many of the Palaung in northern Thailand are refugees living in refugee camps.
+Many of them have fled in the past decades from Shan State to escape persecution and oppression at the hands of various Myanmar's military rulers.